The-Marcy-Lab-School/swe-sr-5-1/README.md

 * What is encapsulation?
 * What major goal does this help to achieve in software engineering?
 * Give an example (in code) of encapsulation.
+* An explanation of how the code example demonstrates encapsulation

 ### Response 1

 ## Prompt 2

-The following shows us an example of code that is **NOT** consistent and predictable:
+The following `friendsManager` object is an example of an interface that is **NOT** consistent and predictable:

 ```js
 const friendsManager = {